Nation States (the actual nation-building simulator) contains examples of:

 [Nation]'s national animal is the [animal], and its currency is the [currency].

 For example, every time an issue involves animals they insert the name of the national animal, even if it wouldn't work with the given situation.
+Indeed the national animal, by default, "frolics freely in the nation's many lush forests."
+Even if it's a whale.

 The nation's capital city, leader, and national religion (if you want them) can be unlocked when your population reaches a high enough level (250 million, 750 million, and 1 billion respectively; it takes about 6 months to get to 1 billion).